Image

 Served under all 384th BG Commanders in his role as Group Intelligence Officer, and was the only Staff Officer to serve the 384th continuously from its inception through to deactivation.

-Pop was born in Boonton, New Jersey on 27th January 1896, the second of three boys and grandson to Irish immigrants.
+Pop was born in Boonton, New Jersey on 4th July 1896, the second of three boys and grandson to Irish immigrants.
 He served as a Squadron First Sergeant and later as a pilot in the Aero (Aviation) Branch of the US Army, during WW1.
+He received his flying wings at Issoudin, France and was to proudly wear them for the rest of his life.

 In 1926 Pop married Mary Elizabeth (Beth) Van Tassel, settling in Ridgewood, New Jersey.
-They had four sons, all of whom served in the Army Corps and USAAF during & after WW2.
+They had four sons between them, two of whom were stepsons from Mary's first marriage, all of whom served in the Army Corps and USAAF during & after WW2.
+There is a photograph in this section of Pop with the two stepsons, Harry and Ed, seemingly taken at Grafton Underwood in front of B17 "Screamin' Eagle".

 Pop was assigned to the 384th from its formation to commence training at Wendover, Utah in 1943, alongside Budd Peaslee.
 He served the unit continuously throughout WW2, until September 1945.
 His role entailed collating and sharing all intelligence required for mission planning.
 Pop's age compared to the majority of the 384th personnel at Grafton Underwood led to his nickname, which eventually stuck.